Cooking Up A Story

-We've all heard about that mythical bridge to nowhere, but this story is quite different.
-It's about a farmer that builds a bridge (metaphorically speaking) from his fields to the school lunchroom cafeterias.
+This story is about a farmer that builds a bridge (metaphorically speaking) from his fields to the school lunchroom cafeterias.
 In the process, fresh, and wholesome foods are provided to growing kids, and a small local food economy develops.
 This is part of a growing trend across the country.

 Okay, if you’ve been following along, you know I like to see how things work…it satisfies the engineer in me (thanks, Dad!).
 And, I love to garden, cook from scratch, participate in my community, work toward leaving a smaller carbon footprint…did I say anything about my kids yet?
 3 of them.
 All boys.
 All healthy eaters.
 And, all in school.